 The difference between how the wealthy use their time, money and resources compared to ordinary people, is that they invest their resources into building assets.
 These are then leveraged time and time again; whereas ordinary people get stuck on a financial treadmill where they swap a unit of time for a unit of money – meaning they are trapped.

 Investment means different things to different people, and it’s important to note that investing isn’t limited to the stock market, indeed many wealthy people have made their money by investing in property, and other people have ‘gotten lucky’ by investing in booming trends such as cryptocurrency; after all, think about how much $1,000 of bitcoin would be worth to you if you had invested a few years back!
-If you are thinking about doing something regarding bitcoin, then you might be interested in checking out this site about being able to buy bitcoin with paypal.
+If you’re interested in the other kinds of cryptocurrency that are available you could visit a site like Beincrypto.com where you can find many articles explaining the pros, cons and trends in each.
+If you are thinking about doing something regarding bitcoin in particular, then you might be interested in checking out this site about being able to buy bitcoin with paypal.

 The fundamental difference between small business owners and employees vs. investors is that the small business owner and employee are both trading their time for money in a very linear way; for instance, both the factory worker and the lawyer are directly swapping their time for money – just in different amounts.